Interpretations of 2001: A Space Odyssey: The Monolith

 As with many elements of the film, the iconic monolith has been subject to numerous interpretations, including religious, alchemical, historical, and evolutionary.
 To some extent, the very way in which it appears and is presented allows the viewer to project onto it all manner of ideas relating to the film.
 The Monolith in the movie seems to represent and even trigger epic transitions in the history of human evolution, evolution of humans from ape-like beings to civilised people, hence the odyssey of humankind.

 Vincent LoBrutto's biography of Kubrick notes that for many, Clarke's novel is the key to understanding the monolith.
 Similarly, Geduld observes that "the monolith ...has a very simple explanation in Clarke's novel", though she later asserts that even the novel does not fully explain the ending.

-However, the fundamental metaphor of the ερετμόν is consistent with the references to the Odyssey throughout the film, and is drawn directly from the pivotal passage in Book XI, lines 119–137.
-Here, Odysseus summons the ghost of the Theban seer Teiresias who tells him he may again reach Ithaca if he appeases Poseidon (who harbors wrath against Odysseus for blinding his son, the Cyclops Polyphemus).
-Upon his return to Ithaca, Odysseus will slay the suitors and then must immediately journey inland with an oar (ερετμόν) on his shoulder.
-He will know that he has travelled far enough when an inland dweller remarks that he is carrying a winnowing fan.
-This indicates that these people have no knowledge of the sea, whereby Odysseus must plant the oar upright in the ground and make holy sacrifices to Poseidon.
-Teiresias promises a gentle death in luxurious old age far from the sea if Odysseus accomplishes this task of bringing knowledge of Poseidon's domain to non-seafarers; and the Ithacans will dwell in prosperity.
-Not only does the monolith bring knowledge of the cosmos to proto-humans, but the death of Bowman presumably augurs a new future for humans, and so the film ends.

 Rolling Stone reviewer Bob McClay sees the film as a four-movement symphony, its story told with "deliberate realism".
 Carolyn Geduld believes that what "structurally unites all four episodes of the film" is the monolith, the film's largest and most unresolvable enigma.
 Each time the monolith is shown, man transcends to a different level of cognition, linking the primeval, futuristic and mystic segments of the film.
 McClay's Rolling Stone review notes a parallelism between the monolith's first appearance in which tool usage is imparted to the apes and the completion of "another evolution" in the fourth and final encounter with the monolith.
 In a similar vein, Tim Dirks ends his synopsis saying "The cyclical evolution from ape to man to spaceman to angel-starchild-superman is complete".